-- be minimum 18mm thick
+- are minimum 20mm thick and 45mm wide:

-- be as wide as the width of studs
+- fixed horizontally to nogs;

-- · fixed vertically to studs
+- fixed vertically to studs at corners and openings;

-- · must be fixed by the cladding fixings to the main framing over the building underlay.
-Therefore until claddings are fixed the battens only need to be tacked to framing by 40 x 2.8mm or longer nails at 800mm c/c.
+- must be fixed by the cladding fixings to the main framing over the flexible underlay.
+Therefore until claddings are fixed the battens only need to be tacked to framing by 40 x 2.8mm or longer nails at 800mm c/c;

+- permit air circulation and water drainage.